marknormanread/marknormanread.github.io/_pages/about.md

 ## Wisdom

-"All discoveries, all great achievements, have been made by men whodelighted in their work." - Sawyer 1943.
+"All discoveries, all great achievements, have been made by men who delighted in their work." - Sawyer 1943.
 Found this in a book making the case that there's no excuse for bad teaching.

 “An expert is a man who has made all the mistakes which can be made.” – Niels Bohr